kunfengchen/carnd-p5/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+* It's really hard to remove false postives, not without scarifing the true positives.
+Ideal way is to seperate the condifence between true positives and false postive as much as possible.
+Experiented with hard-negative mining a lot, but seems no effect, unless put around 50 times of negative images more than other images.
+This quickly exhasted the memeoyry for processing adn training the model.
+Played with C = 1, 0.9 , 0.01, 0.001, and 0.0001 in LinearSVC, and found C=0.0001 has good effect on negative images.
+* Data set for training is really important, then the model selection with pararmeter search with the testing.
+Visusalization will help in building and testing the model.
+* It takes a long time to process one frame, more than the real time.
+More improvemnts and techniques are needed for real SDC applications.

 ---

 ### References